 How Much Can I Afford to Spend?

-In his book “Art of War” Sun Tzu explained that for a General to win he must first be cognizant of his strengths and that of his enemies, so what is the strength of your wallet? first, figure out how much your budget will allow you to spend on a second-hand car.
+In his book “Art of War” Sun Tzu explained that for a General to win he must first be cognizant of his strengths and that of his enemies, so what is the strength of your wallet? first, figure out how much your budget will allow you to spend on a car.

 An African proverb has it that “one who kicks with two legs usually lands badly” you may wonder how that proverb can apply here, well it simply means you should have some funds also in your reserves, do not spend it all, be ever ready for emergency maintenance.